flowerinheart/SparkMlBenchmark/README.md

 ### feature
 * easy to expand
 * automation
+* easy to configure output format

 ### Getting Started

 1. Environment prepare and build

-    Setup JDK, Apache Spark runtime environment properly
+    Setup JDK, Apache Spark runtime environment properly(If you want you use this benchmark in cluster mode, also set up alluxio and hadoop).

-    Download/checkout SparkMlBenchmark
+    Download/git clone SparkMlBenchmark

-    Run SparkMlBenchmark/bin/build.sh to build
+    Run below commind to build:

+      bin/sparkbm.sh build

 2. Configurations

     Modify $SPARK_BENCH_HOME/bin/global_env.sh to make sure below variables has been set:

     * SPARK_HOME, The Spark installation path.

     * SPARK_MASTER, Spark master, see [spark doc](https://spark.apache.org/docs/latest/submitting-applications.html)

 3. Run benchmark

     run single benchmark by

-        ./bin/run-single.sh env/$ALG_ENV
+        bin/sparkbm.sh run -f env/$ALG_ENV

     run all benchmarks by

-        ./bin/run-all.sh
+        bin/sparkbm.sh run

 ## Basic Configuration
 All setting can be done by modifying algorithm's env file.
 ### 1. common arguments
-BENCHMARK_NAME will decide your spark app name, data subdirectory's name.
+BENCHMARK_NAME will decide your spark app name, data subdirectory's name, default is "temp".

-PACKAGE is your algorithm's scala script's package name.
+PACKAGE is your scala script's package name.
+You must set it.

-DATA_DIR will save your data which generate by spark, default is "ml-benchmark/data/$BENCHMARK_NAME"
+DATA_DIR will save your data which generate by spark, default is "ml-benchmark/data/$BENCHMARK_NAME".

-OUTPUT_DIR is directory path, which save your running result, default is "ml-benchmark/result/$BENCHMARK_NAME"
+OUTPUT_DIR is directory path, which save your running result, default is "ml-benchmark/result/$BENCHMARK_NAME".

+TIME_FORMAT is for set time measure(e.g.: ms/s/min), default is "ms".
+:
+LOAD_PATTERN decide how to preheat rdd after loading, default is "count".

+BLAS decide use which blas implement (e.g.:mkl, openblas, f2j), default is "mkl".

 #### Alluxio and HDFS
 When use spark in cluster, you should put data file in dfs(e.g.: hdfs or allixio).
 Firstly, set ALLUXIO_HOME or HADOOP_HOME in global_env.sh.
-Secondly set DATA_DIR in below format: alluxio://<master node address>:<master node port>/<path>   or
+Secondly set DATA_DIR in below format: alluxio://<master node address>:<master node port>/<path>, e.g: "alluxio://localhost:19998/LICENSE".
+Here is [alluxio ref](http://www.alluxio.org/docs/1.4/en/Command-Line-Interface.html)
 hdfs://<namenodehost>/<path>

 ### 2. data gen arguments
 Your can change your data arguments in algorithm's env file by modify DATA_GEN_ARG, actually I already split it to more small pieces for you, you only need to care a litter bit variances.

 For supervisal algorithm, if you inherit MllibSupervisalBenchmark in your scala script, the data format will be RDD[LabeledPoint], I use mllib.util.LinearDataGenerator to generate data, which use a probabilitical model.You just nned to modify three variances:
 * NUM_OF_EXAMPLES    number of samples, eg [[1, 2, 3], [4, 5, 6]] will be 2
 * NUM_OF_FEATURES    number of feature, eg [[1, 2, 3], [4, 5, 6]] wiil be 3
 * NUM_OF_PARTITIONS  partitions of RDD

 For clustering algorithm, if you inherit MllibUnsupervisalBenchmark in your scala script, the data format will be RDD[Vector], I use mllib.util.KMeansDataGenerator to generate data.You should care:
 * NUM_OF_POINTS         #like NUM_OF_EXAMPLES
 * NUM_OF_CLUSTERS       #number of clusters, eg If you want split data to two category, it will be 2.